Anesthesia Patient Safety Foundation (APSF)

 NOTE: Innovative ideas and creativity are strongly encouraged.
 New applicants are advised to seek guidance from an advisor/mentor skilled in experimental design and preparation of grant applications.
 Poorly conceived ideas, failure to have a clear hypothesis or research plan, or failure to demonstrate clearly the relationship of the work to patient safety are the most frequent reasons for applications being disapproved or receiving a low priority score.

 The budget request must not exceed $150,000 (including a maximum of 15% institutional overhead).
-Projects may be for up to 2 years in duration, although shorter anticipated time to completion is encouraged.
+Projects may be for 2 years in duration, although shorter anticipated time to completion is encouraged.

 Previous applicants are strongly encouraged to respond to the reviewers’ comments in a letter indicating point-by-point how the comments and suggestions were addressed.